 No, it isn’t.
 I installed and ran the app on my MacBook Pro.
 A scan using BitMedic Antivirus found iMazing free of any virus or adware.
 During installation, I didn’t receive any risk warning from Apple about the app.

 iMazing Free vs Paid

-If you’re wondering whether iMazing is free, the answer is no. In my opinion, it shouldn’t be, considering the enormous efforts it took for the DigiDNA team to create the app and maintain it.
+The answer is no. In my opinion, it shouldn’t be, considering the enormous efforts it took for the DigiDNA team to create the app and maintain it.